-36 Semester Credits

-Courses are 3 credits and 6 weeks in length
+Requirements for degree: 36 semester credits; 30 credits in residence Courses are 3 credits and 6 weeks in length unless noted otherwise

-BUS 500A Foundations for Successful Graduate Studies 3 BUS 501A Leading Diverse, High Performing Teams 3 BUS 502A Technology Trends in Business Culture 3 BUS 505A Managing Change 3 BUS 600A Business Ethics 3 BUS 613A Research Methods Workshop 1 MOL 503A Financial Environments of Organizations 3 MOL 508A Project Management 3 MOL 509A Social Entrepreneurship and Sustainable Business 3 MOL 604A Legal and Regulatory Environment of Business 3 MOL 610A Coaching, Mentoring, and Conflict Resolution 3 MOL 611A Problem Solving and Decision Making 3 MOL 612A Integrated Organizational Leadership Project 2
+□ BUS 500A Foundations for Successful Graduate Studies 3 ☐ BUS 501A Leading Diverse, High Performing Teams 3 ☐ BUS 502A Technology Trends in Business Culture 3 ☐ BUS 505A Managing Change 3 ☐ BUS 600A Business Ethics 3 ☐ BUS 613A Research Methods Workshop (1 week) 1 ☐ MOL 503A Financial Environments of Organizations 3 ☐ MOL 508A Project Management 3 ☐ MOL 509A Social Entrepreneurship and Sustainable Business 3 ☐ MOL 604A Legal and Regulatory Environment of Business 3 ☐ MOL 610A Coaching, Mentoring, and Conflict Resolution 3 ☐ MOL 611A Problem Solving and Decision Making 3 ☐ MOL 612A Integrated Organizational Leadership Project 2

-A student seeking to earn the Master of Arts in Organizational Leadership must complete the required cohort study as prescribed in the program.
+A student seeking to earn the Master of Arts in Organizational Leadership must complete the degree requirements as prescribed in the program.
 In cases where identical courses were completed in the past five years, a substitution of up to two courses may be requested.
 The request to substitute/ transfer coursework must be made in writing prior to beginning the program.
 The individual student's schedule and financial aid packaging must be factored into the approval process for substituted coursework.
 Students must complete MOL 500A and MOL 612A in residence at Warner Pacific.